 But unless you turn the brewer completely upside down to get the last drops, this shouldn’t be much of a problem.

 There is some controversy over whether this plunger-type brewer was first developed in France or Italy.
 The first patent for a piston-type coffee brewer was filed by a French metalsmith in 1852.
 But this device did not create a seal around the filter.

-Since the French press has been around a while, you’ll find a variety of designs available.
-Here we gathered some of the best French press brewers.
+Since the French Press has been around a while, you’ll find a variety of designs available.
+Here we gathered some of the Best French Presses.
 We hope our reviews will help you pick one that fits your needs.

 This little French press coffee maker has a streamlined design that stands out from the crowd.
 The brewer features a borosilicate glass carafe inside a Polypropylene insulating outer shell.
 What you'll notice immediately is that this French press has no handle.
 That makes it great for packing but could be a problem if your hands are small.

 This is a small French press that only holds 15 ounces.
 That makes it a perfect travel-size brewer.
 While not good for a crowd, it is perfect for one person.
 It's at home in an office, campsite, or wherever you have access to hot water.
 It makes a great alternative to the ubiquitous automatic drip coffee brewer you find in almost every hotel room.
 It is available in black or white.

 Usually, with a French press, you must use a fairly coarse grind.
 If you grind too fine, the grounds can slip around or through the filter and end up in your cup.
 No one likes to chew their coffee (unless it's a chocolate-covered coffee bean).

 But with the Fellow Clara French press, you have more freedom to experiment with grind size.
 That's because of the Enhanced Filtration Mesh.
 You end up with a cleaner cup for a cleaner taste, even when you use a finer grind size.
 This allows you more control over the characteristics of the final product.